 Graduate School Forms and Downloads

-Graduate Transfer Credit Evaluation (TCE) Form
+Graduate Transfer Credit Evaluation (TCE) Form Instructions

-Registration Change Form
+Registration Change Form Instructions

-• your advisor, if you need permission to enroll in the class (you are a graduate student wanting to enroll in an undergraduate course), or
+• Your advisor, if you need permission to enroll in the class (you are a graduate student wanting to enroll in an undergraduate course), or

-• the instructor, when you are requesting to enroll in a closed class.
+• The instructor, when you are requesting to enroll in a closed class.

 The form then needs to be returned to the Graduate Program Office for processing.

-Request for Exception (RFE) Form
+Request for Exception (RFE) Form Instructions

-• to make changes to your schedule (swap, drop, change sections), when you no longer have access to make changes in PAWS.
+• Use the Request for Exception Form (PDF) to make changes to your schedule (swap, drop, change sections), when you no longer have access to make changes in PAWS.
 Important: if you want to change your schedule, you need to include a Change in Registration form (below) as well.

-• when you took a cross-listed class as an EE class, but you want it to count toward your concentration in CE.
+• When you took a cross-listed class as an EE class, but you want it to count toward your concentration in CE.

-• to request permission to continue when you have an academic hold due to a low GPA.
+• To request permission to continue when you have an academic hold due to a low GPA.
 This must include a plan as to how you will increase your GPA.

 Please complete Section I (the entire 1st page), then your advisor must complete section II, and include a supporting statement.
 The form then needs to be returned to the Graduate Program Office for processing.